 ARNS systems are installed in unmanned aircraft (UA) or on the ground to detect non-ccoperative aircraft as a component of an UA Detect and Avoid (DAA) system.
 The RTCA (formally known as Radio Technical Commission for Aeronautics) has developed a minimum operational performance standard for the airborne equipment “DO-366 – Air-to-Air Radar for Traffic Surveillance” and for the ground equipment “DO-381 – Ground Based Surveillance System (GBSS) for Traffic Surveillance”.
 These radars are used for collision avoidance on-board UA and are a vital part of the integration of unmanned aircraft system (UAS) in non-segregated airspace.

-2 Characteristics of aeronautical radionavigation detect and avoid radar
+2 Characteristics of aeronautical radionavigation Detect and Avoid radar

 The safe flight operation of UA necessitates advanced techniques to detect and track nearby aircraft, terrain, and obstacles to navigation.
 UA must avoid these objects in the same manner as manned aircraft.
 The remote pilot will need to be aware of the environment within which the aircraft is operating, be able to identify the potential threats to the continued safe operation of the aircraft, and take the appropriate action.
-The DAA radar is part of an unmanned aircraft collision avoidance system whose primary function is to provide the capability to detect, track and report non-cooperative air traffic information to the user in order to maintain adequate separation from intruders.
-The system utilizes a “Pilot-in-the-Loop” approach in which the ground-based UA pilot will have final authority regarding UAS avoidance manoeuvers.
+The DAA radar is part of an unmanned aircraft collision avoidance system whose primary function is to provide the capability to detect, track and report non-cooperative air traffic information to the remote pilot in order to maintain adequate separation from intruders.
+The system utilizes a “Pilot-in-the-Loop” approach in which the ground-based UA pilot will have final authority regarding UAS manoeuvers to avoid other aircraft (manned or unmanned).
 The technical parameters are provided in Table 1.

 TABLE 1

-Technical parameters of sense and avoid radar
+Technical parameters of Detect and Avoid radar